 Sure, you can do Newport on your own, but a tour is a helpful way to get your bearings and learn a bit about the city.
 In these times, it’s also a great way to give back to the local community.
 Tour guides have been hit especially hard by stifled tourism caused by the pandemic, so by taking a tour with a local guide, you’re really supporting the community.

 I took a Viking Trolley Tour, a scenic and narrated tour aboard an old-fashioned trolley.
 Our guide, Ray, provided a great overview of Newport and the many sights sprawled around the city.
-It was interesting to learn about Newport’s colonial, maritime heritage, as well as the Gilded Age for which the city is best known for.
+It was interesting to learn about Newport’s colonial, maritime heritage, as well as the Gilded Age for which the city is famous for.
 With Newport’s history being so vast, I appreciated this high level overview and it helped me figure out what I wanted to see later on.

 Eat, drink, and shop around Bowen’s Wharf

+Looking for one of the top things to do in Newport?
 Enjoy a summer evening around Bowen’s Wharf, a pedestrian-friendly zone with beautiful views of the waterfront.
 Together with Bannister’s Wharf, this is the heart and pulse of Newport’s marina.

 Bowen’s Wharf is home to a mix of bars, restaurants, and boutiques, as well as a fun and lively alfresco scene with plenty of opportunities for people-watching and sailboat-gazing.
 If you’re visiting Newport over a weekend, be sure to make a reservation at one of the restaurants in advance.
 22 Bowen’s, The Mooring, and Black Pearl are among the most popular restaurants near the waterfront, but there are many others in the vicinity.